 We apply a mix of value and competition-based pricing that is partly governed by customers' perceived value of the products and partly by the competitive landscape in a particular market.
-We focus on working close to our end customers and developing products with a high level of technology instead of competing on price through largevolume manufacturing.
-Since 2020, we have intensified our focus on packaging our full-range product suite - tiltrotators, quick couplers, control and safety systems, and joysticks as a standardised product bundle containing the most advanced and value-generating parts of our product portfolio.
+We focus on working close to our end customers and developing products with a high level of technology instead of competing on price through large-volume manufacturing.
+Since 2020, we have intensified our focus on packaging our full-range product suite tiltrotators, quick couplers, control and safety systems, and joysticks - as a standardised product bundle containing the most advanced and valuegenerating parts of our product portfolio.
+This will be available to our customers at the most competitive price.

 A module-based product creates flexibility for the customer who can select the product bundle that suits their needs while also adding other solutions across the lifespan of the tiltrotator.
 This standardisation simplifies production, sales and service, and improves volumes and profitability per tiltrotator sold.

-Typically, prices are increased once annually, but as a consequence of cost inflation, the pandemic and energy prices, we conducted one additional price adjustments in April 2022.
-A 5 per cent price adjustment from the beginning of 2023 was announced in September.
+Price adjustments are typically made annually and from the beginning of 2023, a 5 per cent price increase was made.

-Collaboration in focus
+End customer in focus